cmaricle/RecipeScraper/README.md

 hacky web scraper to get recipes from minimalist baker

 You need to download selenium in order to run
+Try `./setup.sh` which works on linux to install dependencies

 After that's set up, just use